jobsonita/studies_django_w3tutorial/README.md

 {% endblock %}
 ```

+## Special Pages

+### 404 - Not Found

+As long as there is a template file named `404.html` inside an app, it will be used whenever a 404 error occurs.

 ## Common problems

 When opening a Python file, you might notice Pylance complains about not being able to resolve imports.
 This is due to VSCode automatically picking the system's Python installation instead of the `venv` one.
 This must be fixed on each machine individually, since the venv structure varies with the OS.